PareidoliaX/fphc-bylaws/Fairlea Park Cooperative History.md

 * Catherine Mitchell
 * David Wales

 A second parcel of land that boarders the Fairlea Park and our Co-op was purchased in December, 1987 with the intentions of creating 33 new town homes.
-After an enormous amount
+After an enormous amount of work done by our legal counsel and the Ottawa Federation of Housing Co-operatives in obtaining rezoning application approvals, we were ready to commence construction.
+The Phase 2 of our Co-op construction began in March, 1988 and was completed in its entirety by mid-August, 1988.
+These new homes were developed under the Federal Index-Linked Mortgage (ILM) Co-operative Housing Programme with the Rent Supplement portion being administered provincially.
+Phase 1 of our Co-op built under the previous 56.1 Federal Co-operative Housing programme.
+It's Rent-geared-to-income (RGI) component is administered federally.